 - It will slowly get better and go away with the antibiotic.

 - The fluid is no longer infected, but sometimes, may take weeks to go away.
 In 90% of children, it clears up by itself over 1 to 2 months.

 - Permanent harm to the hearing is very rare.

 - Get close to your child and get eye contact.

-- Breast-feed your baby during the first 6 to 12 months of life.
+- Breastfeed your baby during the first 6 to 12 months of life.

-- If you are breast-feeding, continue.
+- If you breastfeed, continue it.